flashlight/flashlight/docs/source/mnist.rst

 Example: MNIST
 ==============

-In this example we will show how to build a simple convolutional network and train it on `MNIST <http://yann.lecun.com/exdb/mnist/>`_.
+In this example, we demonstrate how to implement a simple convolutional network and train it on the `MNIST <http://yann.lecun.com/exdb/mnist/>`_ dataset.
 Download and unpack the dataset before running.

+The full source for the below example can be found in ``examples/Mnist.cpp``.

 Data
 ----

-The first step is loading the data
+First, we load the data using ``TensorDataset`` and ``BatchDataset``:

 ::